Ordinary (church officer): Ordinary power

 In canon law, the power to govern the church is divided into the power to make laws (legislative), enforce the laws (executive), and to judge based on the law (judicial).
 An official exercises power to govern either because he holds an office to which the law grants governing power or because someone with governing power has delegated it to him.
 Ordinary power is the former, while the latter is delegated power.
 The office with ordinary power could possess the governing power itself (proper ordinary power) or instead it could have the ordinary power of agency, the inherent power to exercise someone else's power (vicarious ordinary power).

 The law vesting ordinary power could either be ecclesiastical law, i.e. the positive enactments that the church has established for itself, or divine law, i.e. the laws which were given to the Church by God.
 As an example of divinely instituted ordinaries, when Jesus established the Church, he also established the episcopate and the primacy of Peter, endowing the offices with power to govern the Church.
 Thus, in the Catholic Church, the office of successor of Simon Peter and the office of diocesan bishop possess their ordinary power even in the absence of positive enactments from the Church.

 Many officers possess ordinary power but, due to their lack of ordinary executive power, are not called ordinaries.
 The best example of this phenomenon is the office of judicial vicar, a.k.a. officialis.
 The judicial vicar only has authority through his office to exercise the diocesan bishop's power to judge cases.
 Though the vicar has vicarious ordinary judicial power, he is not an ordinary because he lacks ordinary executive power.
 A vicar general, however, has authority through his office to exercise the diocesan bishop's executive power.
 He is therefore an ordinary because of this vicarious ordinary executive power.

-Catholic usage
+Catholic Church

 Local ordinaries and hierarchs

 Local ordinaries exercise ordinary power and are ordinaries in particular churches.
 The following clerics are local ordinaries: